-By incorporating a learning focus into every day meetings, or allowing time for additional learning in people's weeks, you create small but impactful change.
+By incorporating a learning focus into every day meetings, or allowing time for additional learning in people's weeks, you can create small but impactful change.
 Mindsets will shift from learning or training being an 'away day' every quarter, to something that is a part of their day to day routine.
-Some simple ways to do this:
+Some simple ways to do this are:

 Following on from that final suggestion, encouraging personal development is also a sure fire way of improving employee development (because really, they're the same thing).

 Feedback is one of the best ways that people learn and grow.
-To improve employee development across all levels of the business, it's vital to try and instil a culture of feedback where people feel comfortable giving it and are hungry to receive it.
+To improve employee development across all levels of the business, it's vital to try and instil a culture of feedback where people feel comfortable giving it, and are also hungry to receive it.

-Again, another simple behavioural change that can improve employee development.
+Again, this is another simple behavioural change that can improve employee development in your organisation.
 By getting managers to delegate more, you create an environment where people are levelling up, stepping out of their comfort zone, and learning by doing.
 This will make employees feel a greater sense of responsibility, which additionally contributes to their development.

 Delegating is also an opportunity for managers to relinquish a bit of control, and be more collaborative, which further helps them develop as leaders.

-TIP: When delegating, ensure people feel that they're not solely responsible for the task or project.
-Feeling pressure to complete something by yourself can be detrimental to employee development, so managers should still be available to support and they should feel comfortable asking questions.
+💡 Tip: When delegating, ensure people feel that they're not solely responsible for the task or project.
+Feeling pressure to complete something by yourself can be detrimental to employee development, so managers should still be available to support and their team should feel comfortable asking questions.